 This Transportation Improvement Program was prepared in accordance with the Transportation Planning Public Participation Process as required by the FAST Act.
-Public input has been solicited, public meetings have been held, draft copies have been made available, and a formal 21-day public review period was advertised and completed as per the Berkshire MPO Public Participation Plan.
+Public input has been solicited, public meetings have been held, draft copies have been made available, and a formal 21-day public review period was advertised and completed.
 All comments, and corresponding responses, that were offered between April 27, 2021 and May 25, 2021 are summarized in the Appendix.